 - Go to Dashboard - Select "Show Details".
-Statistics on the Scheduled and Random Tx will be displayed - You may also see the telemetry statistics on the Telemetry tab, Telemetry Status section.
+Statistics on the transmissions will be displayed - You may also see the telemetry statistics on the Telemetry tab, Telemetry Status section.

 7.7 Examine Transmission Data

 - Go to Telemetry - Select "Show Tx Data".
 The data from the last transmission is displayed along with data that would be transmitted if one were made now.
 Details on the size and time required to transmit are also displayed.